google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

-The single biggest challenge we face when [pairing type](/topic/pairing_type) is choosing a secondary [typeface](/glossary/typeface) that’s different enough from our primary choice, but not _too_ different, as described in our article “[Pairing typefaces](/lesson/pairing_typefaces)”.
+The single biggest challenge we face when [pairing type](/topic/pairing_type) is choosing a secondary [typeface](/glossary/typeface) that’s different enough from our primary choice, but not _too_ different, as described in our article “[Pairing typefaces](/lesson/pairing_typefaces)."
 This can be a challenge, because it’s not always clear where the similarities and the differences should lie.

 In this article, we want to share with you the concept of the font matrix—an approach based on the work of typography professor [Indra Kupferschmid](https://de.wikipedia.org/wiki/Indra_Kupferschmid).
 Understanding it can change your perception of type and give you a framework to make better decisions when pairing typefaces.

-Please bear in mind that combining type is not a science, with hard and fast rules.
-It’s a creative discipline, and you can do whatever you think feels right for your project.
+Please bear in mind that combining type is not a science with hard and fast rules.
+It’s a creative discipline and you can do whatever you think feels right for your project.
 Take the ideas shared in this article as guidelines to make your own decisions in the great adventure of pairing type.

 ## The problem with the current models for classifying type